wetryingtodorock/getblock-docs/en/rpc-service/dash/rest/dash_chaininfo.json.md

 ---
-title: dash:/chaininfo.json \[GET\]
+title: dash:/chaininfo.json - Dash
-description: The GET chaininfo operation returns information about the current stateof the block chain.
-Supports only json as output format.
+description: Example code for the dash:/chaininfo.json rest method. Сomplete guide on how to use dash:/chaininfo.json rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters